Home Turntables Best Vintage Record Players Review

 Electrohome Kingston 7-in-1 is no exception.
 As the name implies, it is not just a turntable – it’s a home stereo system, a gateway to your whole audio collection.

 Want to listen to your classic records?
 No problem!
-A 3-speed belt-drive turntable with a sapphire needle will deliver a crispy clear analog sound with no hum.
-Moreover, you can stream your vinyl music collection to any Bluetooth-enabled device or listen to the AM/FM radio.
+Here’s a 3-speed belt-drive turntable.
+But mind that the needle is mediocre, so do not expect exceptional sound.
+Next, you can stream your vinyl music collection to any Bluetooth-enabled device or listen to the AM/FM radio.
 The Electrohome Kingston also allows you to digitize your LPs and CDs into MP files for playback on USB or SD card media devices.
 All these features give you the flexibility to enjoy your music any way you want.

 Electrohome Kingston 7-in-1 is the overall best vintage record player available on today’s market.
-Its improved technology and classic retro design make it stand out against even serious competitors like 1byone H009.
+Its rich functionality and classic retro design make it stand out against even serious competitors like 1byone H009.
 Kingston 7-in-1 is perfect for anyone who wants an all-in-one solution for playing vinyl records, CDs, and digital music files.

 Key specs